Luann by Greg Evans and Karen Evans for September 18, 2016

 15. Missing large

-kenhense about 8 years ago
+kenhense over 8 years ago

 Lots of women keep their last name after getting married.
 With “DeGroot,” I think most women would.
 DeGroot sounds too much like a pig talking.
 But no – a guy shouldn’t take his wife’s last name – it’s just not done – and who wants to be the first?
 Male skirts went out of fashion real fast.